Kamala Bhattacharya: Martyrdom

 The very next day after the matriculation exams, a picketing was being organized in Silchar railway station demanding Bengali as the medium of education.
-On the morning of May 19, after taking bath Kamala wore the saree of her elder sister Pratibha and prepared to go to picketing.
+On the morning of May 19, after taking a bath, Kamala wore the saree of her elder sister Pratibha and prepared to go to picketing.
 Her elder sister warned her of possible dangers.
 In the meanwhile, a group of 20-22 girls came to their house to take her.
 They alleviated her mother's concerns and took Kamala along with them.
 Kamala's mother gave her a piece of cloth to defend herself from tear gas.
 Kamala's younger sister Mangala, younger brother Bakul and her nephew Bappa too accompanied the group.
 Later during the day, Kamala's mother herself went to the railway station to enquire about their whereabouts.
 Bakul and Bappa had once been arrested by the police and then released.
 Kamala washed her mother's feet of the dust, gave her a sharbat and then sent her back home.

 The rail blockade programme had passed off peacefully in the morning.
 In the afternoon, the Assam Rifles had begun to arrive at the railway station.
 At around 2-35 P.M. the paramilitary police started beating the protesters with rifle butts and batons without any provocation from them.
 Kamala's younger sister hit by the police, fell to the ground and began crying to Kamala for help.
 The police had opened fire on the protesters by then.
 As Kamala rushed to the rescue of her younger sister, a bullet pierced through her eye and hit her head.
 Kamala was taken to hospital along with other wounded and bullet hit protesters.
 She died in the hospital.
-Unconscious Mangala too was admitted to hospital, where she regained her consciousness after one month.
+Unconscious Mangala was also admitted to hospital, where she regained her consciousness after one month.
 She became mentally unstable for the rest of her life.

 Memorial

-In 2011, Gopa Dutta Aich unveiled bronze bust of Kamala Bhattacharya in the premises of the Chhotelal Seth Institute under the aegis of Shahid Kamala Bhattacharya Murti Sthapan Committee.
+In 2011, Gopa Dutta Aich unveiled a bronze bust of Kamala Bhattacharya in the premises of the Chhotelal Seth Institute under the aegis of Shahid Kamala Bhattacharya Murti Sthapan Committee.